mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 ### Attach Live Media Servers

-Once a profile is setup the user can oAuth to attach to live media servers where they are attached to the account.
+Once a profile is setup the user can oAuth to attach to live media servers where they are attached to the account for live streaming.

 #### Media Content Profile